-So I wanted to give you some personal injury lawyer tips to help couples understand severe brain injuries and how a death can shut down the grieving party’s hormonal responses.
-Let’s take Eric and Heather as our example.
+So, I wanted to give you some personal injury lawyer tips to help couples understand severe brain injuries and how a death can shut down the grieving party’s hormonal responses.
+Let’s take Eric and Heather as our examples.
 Eric is a biker for a local outlaw M/C. Before his motorcycle accident, Eric worked construction and made decent money.
 Eric worked out, was in shape, and regularly bedded his wife, Heather.

-A car driving by a DUI driver broadsided him while group riding with his brothers.
+A car driven by a DUI driver broadsided him while group riding with his brothers.
 After spending a month in a coma, Eric’s brain slowly started healing.
 Heather loves the man but still needs male affection and comfort, tempting her to cheat.
 Since Eric crashed his bike, Eric lashed after receiving permanent scars, partially disfiguring and leaving him unemployed, living off his savings.

 They filed a lawsuit against the other driver after hiring a great motorcycle lawyer in Los Angeles, near South Figueroa Corridor, where they own a small home.
-Since working is no longer possible, lost wages mean the couple ran behind on mortgage payments, with their breadwinner hospitalized, undergoing painful surgeries.
+Since working is no longer possible, lost wages mean the couple ran behind on mortgage payments, with their breadwinner hospitalized and undergoing painful surgeries.
 Luckily, their lawyer found a great surgeon with Doctor on Liens.
 But still, these two are going through significant life changes, but they need each other now more than ever.

-A loving, supportive, helpful interaction helps reduce possible conflict by conveying understanding while showing concern, meeting the needs of both parties, simultaneously viewing the situation through the eyes of their loved one.
+A loving, supportive, helpful interaction helps reduce possible conflict by conveying understanding while showing concern, meeting the needs of both parties and simultaneously viewing the situation through the eyes of their loved one.
 Understanding both sides’ problems on the outside helps establish trust and acceptance, missing relationships bent on using criticism.

-Creating a meaningful relationship can take effort and compromise, so when conflicts do arise between two people who care about each other, confronting differences can help heal relationships, allowing forward movement without resentment or bitterness.
+Creating a meaningful relationship can take effort and compromise, so confronting differences can help heal relationships, allowing forward movement without resentment or bitterness when conflicts arise between two people who care about each other.
 When a loving confrontation occurs, understanding can develop, trust blossoms, and love can grow and flourish within a new and more vital personal dimension.
 In other words, loving confrontation removes the feelings of rejection and fear of criticism.
-It allows one person to lovingly talk about their concerns in a way that does not attack, blame, or ridicule.
+It allows one to lovingly talk about their concerns in a way that does not attack, blame, or ridicule.

-Creating a loving discussion is always better than a heated battle – and loving confrontation is all about a peaceful resolution.
+Creating a loving discussion is always better than a heated battle – and a loving confrontation is about a peaceful resolution.
 Suppose you or someone you love is in an emotional dilemma like this after a car accident.
 In that case, your lawyer can sometimes help you find a top-rated psychiatrist or psychologist to assist you in dealing with your brain injury.

 Getting care like this also helps your lawyer prove the types of injury and damages you have so you can get the money to cover all this new treatment.
-If you have questions or want to tell our attorneys near you about your case, contact us online, or phone us anytime for a free case review (213) 596-9642.
+If you have questions or want to tell our attorneys near you about your case, contact us online or phone us anytime for a free case review at (213) 596-9642.